NicolasOmar/angular-practice/README.md

  - How to implement `Services` to handle data instead `PropertyBinding` & `EventBinding` between components
  - How to create and handle `Routing` on the app
  - How to extend app navigation by adding `child routes`
- - How to handle app navigation by the feature `programmable routing`
+ - How to handle app navigation in Components using `programmable routing`
  - How to include data on routes using `queryParams` and `fragments`
- - How to handle wildard routes using `route redirection`.
+ - How to handle wilcard routes using `route redirection`.
- - How to handle authentication based naviation using `guards`
+ - How to handle authentication based navigation using `Guards`
+ - Basic understanding of `Observables`